Bergvca/string_grouper/tutorials/tutorial_1.md

 In the pattern matching process each value in the row of the column for matching is checked against every other row.
 If there were 100,000 rows the total iterations would be 100,000^2 = 10 Billion.
 Processing that number of iterations in a normal Python loop (not using String Grouper) would require replacing the CPU of the computer after each investigation.
 Well maybe not... but you *would* have time for a few cups of coffee.

 In the result data frame above we see the IDs (AA098762D, BB099931J) having each a group of two values — once where a close match is found, and once where it's own record (value) is found.
-The third ID, CC082744L, is only returned once, even though it is pretty clear that it would be a variation of our factitious company 'Hyper Startup Inc.'
+The third ID, CC082744L, is only returned once, even though it is pretty clear that it would be a variation of our fictitious company 'Hyper Startup Inc.'

 ### Using the 'Minimum Similarity' keyword argument

 String Grouper has a number of configuration options (see kwargs in README.md), the option of interest for the above case is `min_similarity`.

-The default minimum similarity is `0.8`, it may be found that more matches may be found by reducing the `min_similarity` numerical value, from 0.8 to say 0.7
+The default minimum similarity is `0.8`, it can be seen that more matches may be found by reducing the `min_similarity` numerical value, from 0.8 to say 0.7

 ```python
 matches = match_strings(accounts['name'], master_id = accounts['id'], min_similarity = 0.7)